VIS4ROB-lab/multi_robot_coordination/README.md

 ```
 $ rostopic pub /multi_robot_global_planner/return_home std_msgs/Int16 "data: 0" -1
 ```
 where you need to put the right agent ID in the `data` field.
 If you put `-1`, all the agents will return home.
+Make sure that the area around the starting position of the robots has been mapped and inserted in the Voxblox map.

 ## Troubleshooting
 * **OMPL**: If there are problems with `OMPL`, make sure that the `ROS` version is not installed: `sudo apt remove ros-melodic-ompl`.
 * **Simulation Test**: If in the experiments the global planner outputs `[MR Global Planner] The map is empty, cannot plan`, it means that Voxblox has not received any point cloud from the `Pose Graph` yet.
 To solve this issue, wait a few seconds and then trigger the global planner again.
 * **Gazebo Simulation**: If the simulation is slow, replace the Chemical Plant model with a smaller one.
 This will require the generation of a new set of waypoints for the agents.
 [This website](https://sketchfab.com/) is a good source of models.
+* **Return Home**: If the planner cannot find the path towards the home position for one agent, it is likely that the home position has not been inserted in the Voxblox map.
+To solve this issue, make sure that the starting positions of the agents are mapped in Voxblox.

 ## Contributing
 Contributions that help to improve the code are welcome.
 In case you want to contribute, please adapt to the [Google C++ coding style](https://google.github.io/styleguide/cppguide.html/) and run `bash clang-format-all .` on your code before any commit.